Policy last updated

 Schools must make reasonable adjustments to ensure that students with disability can access and participate in education on the same basis as students without disability, regardless of the availability of additional funding.
 Refer to: Students with Disability.

-All schools receiving Disability Tier 2 funding must plan expenditure within the school’s Annual Implementation Plan and document the plan in the Strategic Planning Online Tool (SPOT) funding planner.
+Schools must plan their Disability Tier 2 funding expenditure within the school’s Annual Implementation Plan and document the plan in the Strategic Planning Online Tool (SPOT) funding planner.
 Schools are required to report Tier 2 expenditure using eduPay (for credit transactions) and CASES21 (for cash transactions).

 Eligibility